parkjaeb/loan-insights-dashboard/README.md

 ### 4. Correlation Heatmap
 Explores the strength of relationships between features (income, loan amount, approval).

-### 5. Income vs. Loan Amount
+### 5. Approval Rate by Property Area
-Shows the relationship between income and loan amount, colored by approval status.
+Highlights which geographic areas tend to have higher loan approval success.

 --